Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 The Pawnee called the Milky Way the "Wolf Road" because they saw wolves as pathfinders.
 The wolf knows the way when others are lost.
 The Cherokee have stories of wolves as protectors of the clan, loyal beyond death.
 The Lakota associated the wolf with scouting and war strategy, sending scouts "on the wolf trail" before battle.

 Wolf clans exist in many nations.
 Being part of the wolf clan usually means you're associated with loyalty, teaching, and finding the way forward.
-It's a social role, not just a totem.
+It's a social role, something well beyond a totem.

 The idea of the wolf as "spirit animal" that shows up in pop culture is a dramatic oversimplification of these traditions, and many Indigenous people find it frustrating.
 The actual relationships between nations and wolves are far more layered, practical, and specific than "my spirit animal is a wolf" suggests.
 They're about actual wolves.
 Observed behaviour.
 Real ecology, blended with spiritual meaning built up over thousands of years of coexistence.